Nuts and Volts Magazine

 Here’s is additional data to add some zest to your Amigo adventures!

-This is the final installment in a recurring series that looks at the circuits from the book, 555 Timer IC Circuits by Forrest Mims, to see when a PIC can replace a 555.
+This is the final installment that looks at the remaining circuits from the book, 555 Timer IC Circuits by Forrest Mims.

 A simple setup for a magnetic loop antenna.

 MIDI-enable a lyre to create a simple elegant instrument that anyone can play.